tahiri-lab/aPhyloGeo-pipeline/README.md

 A Snakemake workflow for phylogeographic analysis.

-aPhyloGeo is a user-friendly, scalable, reproducible, and comprehensive pipeline that can explore the correlation between specific genes (or gene segments) and environmental factors.
+aPhyloGeo is a user-friendly, scalable, reproducible, and comprehensive workflow that can explore the correlation between specific genes (or gene segments) and environmental factors.

 ## Usage